Yeh Rishta Kya Kehlata Hai: Development

 The show took its first leap of 4 years on 30 November 2012 after the car accident of Naitik as he slips into a coma.
 It then took a leap of 10 years on 30 March 2015 after Kaveri banished Akshara from the house owing to Mahendra Pratap's death.
 Then a leap of some years was taken on 16 May 2016 after teenage Naira running away from her home fearing imprisonment.
-Another leap of 2 years was taken on 21 May 2018 after Shubam's death as Suvarna ousts her.
+Another leap of 2 years was taken on 21 May 2018 after Shubam's death as Swarna ousts her.
 It took a leap of 5 years on 7 June 2019 after Naira leaves the Goenka house on Kartik's misconception about her.
 On 18 October 2021, The show took a leap of 8 years where Sirat was shown a single mother to Aarohi and Akshara while Kartik was abroad to drop teenaged Kairav and Vansh to hostels.
 On 27 October 2021, a leap of 12 years was taken after Kartik and Sirat's deaths and the story started focussing on Abhimanyu and grown up Akshara and Aarohi.
 On 25 August 2022, the show took a leap of 1 year where Akshara was helping Dr. Kunal's sister, Maya, and was living away from her family and Abhimanyu.
-On 6 January 2023, show took another leap of 6 years and it was shown that while Akshara is raising her son Abhir after legally marrying Abhinav in Kasauli hiding the truth of him being Abhimanyu's biological son and Aarohi is raising her and Neil's daughter Ruhi as a single mother post Neil's death with Abhimanyu fulfilling her fatherly responsibilities.
+On 6 January 2023, show took another leap of 6 years and it was shown that while Akshara is raising her son Abhir after legally marrying Abhinav in Kasauli and Aarohi is raising her and Neil's daughter Ruhi as a single mother post Neil's death with Abhimanyu fulfilling her fatherly responsibilities.
+On 6 November 2023, show took a leap of 22 years after Aarohi, Abhimanyu and Abhir's deaths and started focussing on Akshara's daughter, Abhira, Armaan and grown up Ruhi.
+On 19 May 2025, the show took a leap of seven years after Abhira and Armaan's separation.

-The 10 year leap in March 2015 was slightly delayed as the casting of adult Naksh was not finalised.
+The ten-year leap in March 2015 was slightly delayed as the casting of adult Naksh was not finalised.
 Producers auditioned over 200 people before choosing Rohan Mehra.
 In April 2016, both Hina Khan and Karan Mehra refused to play the role as in-laws after the on-going wedding track of their onscreen son Naksh and Tara.
 Thus, the track was altered such that the wedding was called off.

 During January 2017, at the filming of pre-wedding sequences of the lead characters Naira and Kartik, fire broke out on the sets due to a short circuit.
 Common people were auditioned at Delhi during 4 and 5 February 2017 and cast for Baraati in Naira and Kartik's wedding.